ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 </thead><tbody>
 <tr>
 <td align="left">(a) When software is designed to run on a system that has a keyboard, product functions shall be executable from a keyboard where the function itself or the result of performing a function can be discerned textually.</td>
-<td align="left">All CKEditor features can be reached with keyboard.
-There are also some keyboard shortcuts available for most frequently used features.</td>
+<td align="left">All CKEditor features can be reached with keyboard. <a href="#!/guide/dev_shortcuts">Keyboard shortcuts</a> are available for the most frequently used features.</td>
 <td align="left"></td>
 </tr>
 <tr>
 <td align="left">(b) Applications shall not disrupt or disable activated features of other products that are identified as accessibility features, where those features are developed and documented according to industry standards.
 Applications also shall not disrupt or disable activated features of any operating system that are identified as accessibility features where the application programming interface for those accessibility features has been documented by the manufacturer of the operating system and is available to the product developer.</td>
 <td align="left">CKEditor is an application intended to be run inside a web browser, therefore it does not communicate directly with Assistive Technology.
-It is, however, developed in a way that ensures its full cooperation with browser's accessibility features.</td>
+It is, however, developed in a way that ensures its full cooperation with browser accessibility features.</td>
 <td align="left"></td>
 </tr>
 <tr>